'Dubai chocolate' must come from Dubai, German court rules – DW – 01/13/2025

 The case had been brought by German candy importer Andreas Wilmers, who sells "Dubai chocolate" made by the brand "Fix" in Dubai.

-In December, Wilmers filed similar complaints against Adli discount rival Lidl and Swiss confectioner Lindt, which are still ongoing.
+In December, Wilmers filed similar complaints against Adli discount rival Lidl and Swiss confectioner Lindt that are ongoing.

-Lidl has argued that the term "Dubai chocolate" merely refers to a type of chocolate with a creamy pistachio and "kadayif" filling, not to chocolate which specifically comes from Dubai.
+Lidl has argued that the term "Dubai chocolate" merely refers to a type of chocolate with a creamy pistachio and "kadayif" filling, not to chocolate that specifically comes from Dubai.

 The Association of the German Confectionary Industry (BDSI) also argued that "Dubai chocolate" could be produced anywhere in the world.